 Also migrating to Montana each year to breed, the Western Bluebird is slightly less blue but just as distinct as the Mountain Bluebird.
 The obvious difference is the rusty red chest patch that graces both males and females.

 Like the Mountain Bluebird, the Western Bluebird prefers open areas with plenty of perches so it can stand lookout until it spots its next meal.
-Swooping down to the ground to grab an insect is one of their signature moves and can be easy to spot the next time you’re birding in their prefered habitat.
+Swooping down to the ground to grab an insect is one of their signature moves and can be easy to spot the next time you’re birding in their preferred habitat.

-At first glance the Eastern Bluebird looks very similar to the Western Bluebird, but with one key difference.
-The rusty red chest patch extends all the way up to the bottom of the Eastern Bluebird’s bill, whereas the Western Bluebird’s stops at their neck line.
-Females are a grey-brown shade with similar, but often subdued, chest coloration.
+At first glance, the Eastern Bluebird looks very similar to the Western Bluebird, but with one key difference.
+The rusty red chest patch extends all the way up to the bottom of the Eastern Bluebird’s bill, whereas the Western Bluebird’s stops at their neckline.
+Females are a grey-brown shade with similar but often subdued, chest coloration.

 Like its name, the Eastern Bluebird tends to stay in the eastern part of the state although it has rarely been spotted further west.
 Unlike the Mountain and Western Bluebirds, these birds favor more open spaces and tend to spend more time on the ground foraging for insects.